Division of Business Assets in Divorces

 - How have the spouses contributed to the business during the marriage? — Even when a business predates a marriage or was acquired as a gift or inheritance, some or all of it may be subject to equitable distribution if the other spouse substantially contributed to its preservation and appreciation during the marriage.

 Dividing a family business down the middle is often not an option.
 If the parties want to keep the business whole, a complex asset distribution plan is often necessary.
 This could include giving the entire business to one spouse while giving the other an additional portion of the rest of the marital estate to make up for the value, selling the whole company to a third party and dividing the proceeds or transferring the business to a third party and reserving income interests for each spouse.
 Our Nashville divorce attorneys along with a qualified team of tax and financial professional can help you evaluate the tax and business consequences of these and other courses of action.

 Call us for creative solutions to complex property distribution issues

 Having practiced law for decades, our attorneys at Miller Upshaw Family Law, PLLC have seen just about every asset distribution dilemma you can imagine.
 On Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.